Code-Institute-Submissions/1-milestone-project/README.md

 ## Testing

 I was trying to do my website as responsive as possible on different devices.
 Throughout development I was calling up google chrome devops to test areas like responsiveness and to try and find out what was wrong when things were not working.
-The users are also able to download some of my portfolio pictures by either clicking on pictures, or by clicking on the download button bellow them.

 If you try to submit the forms or sign up button with an invalid email address there will be an error noting the invalid email address.
 Furthermore, the 'required' attribute is added to the 'name,' 'email,' and 'message' fields in the forms, so if those fields are not filled in, the form will not submit.
 If all field are valid, the page will reload.